-The Heights URA has contracted with Greenworks PC to develop an implementation plan for Heights projects over the next year based on extensive public input, with more input opportunities to come.
-Input and design concepts will be synthesized into an implementation plan with 30% engineered drawings suitable for construction cost estimates.
+The Heights URA is developing an implementation plan for Heights projects over the next year based on extensive public input, with more input opportunities to come.
+Input and design concepts will be synthesized into an implementation plan with engineered drawings suitable for construction cost estimates.

 This website will be updated throughout the planning process.
 See below for answers to frequently asked questions about the project.